Allar/allar.github.io/blog/_posts/2016-02-26-BasicSteamIntegration.md

 At the time of this writing using Unreal Engine 4.10, there is an issue with how dedicated servers for C++ projects find the Steam shared library files.
 If you cook and run a dedicated server after the above steps, Steam initialization may fail.

+You may have to apply these Steam fixes every time you cook a new server build if your server deployments remove the resulting `steamclient.so` file from this fix.

 ## Windows Dedicated Server Steam Fix

 This workaround is fairly simple.
 To get a Windows dedicated server to properly load Steam, you need to place a copy of all the files within your `Engine\Binaries\ThirdParty\Steamworks\Steamv132\Win64` folder into your Project's `Binaries\Win64` folder such as that these files are side-by-side with `ProjectServer.exe`.